Your Complete Guide to Successful Employee Recognition Programs

 Employee engagement is often defined as the level of above and beyond effort, or discretionary effort, that employees show in their roles.
 And the outcome of employee engagement is great work that directly leads to better business results.
 When employees feel appreciated and valued for this discretionary effort, more will follow.

-In a survey of 15,000 employees, O.C.
+In a global survey, O.C.
 Tanner found that employee recognition programs improved six components of a company’s culture.
 After a recognition program was introduced, we found increases of:

 Employees who receive strong recognition are 33% more likely to be innovative and generate 2x as many new ideas per month.
 They are also more likely to work at 80% capacity or higher.